zerotohero-dev/sif/README.md

 To check that `sif` is up and running, simply call `sif` on the terminal which will display an introductory help message.

-You can get further help by executing `sif [cmd]` where `cmd` is the command name that you want to get help.
+You can get further help by executing `sif help [cmd]` where `cmd` is the command name that you want to get help.

 For example, to get further help about the `find` command, simply type the following in the terminal: